 Widener University Campus - The boundaries are generally described as I-95 to the south, the west side of Melrose Avenue to the east, the south side of 18th Street to the north and the east side of Providence Avenue to the west.
-Other facilities included in the tobacco-free boundaries include the Maintenance complex on 12th Street, the Spang parking lot at Melrose Avenue and 14th Street, the entire Athletic Complex, including 17th Street, the sidewalk along 17th Street and the softball field in Ridley Township, the Child Development Center at Walnut and 18th Streets, Balin Hall at Providence Avenue and 22nd Street, the Access Center at Providence Avenue and 17th Streets, the Development Office on 15th Street, the Bell property in Upland and all of the university owned properties along Melrose Avenue and throughout Sun Hill.
+Other facilities included in the tobacco-free boundaries include the Maintenance complex on 12th Street, the Spang parking lot at Melrose Avenue and 14th Street, the entire Athletic Complex, including 17th Street, the sidewalk along 17th Street and the softball field in Ridley Township, the Child Development Center at Walnut and 18th Streets, Balin Hall at Providence Avenue and 22nd Street, the Access Center at Providence Avenue and 21st Street, the parking lot on the west side of Providence Avenue between 16th and 17th Streets, the Development Office on 15th Street, the Bell property in Upland and all of the university owned properties along Melrose Avenue and throughout Sun Hill.